 - Keep Inheritance and Matrimonial Assets Separate: As touched upon earlier, it’s important to have a clear distinction between the shared and the personal.
 This means not keeping your inheritance in a joint account and not using the funds to pay for matrimonial assets such as the family home.

-- Undertake Meticulous Estate Planning: Consider the likelihood of what would happen during divorce when discussing your estate plans with a legal professional.
+- Meticulous Estate Planning: Consider the likelihood of what would happen during divorce when discussing your estate plans with a legal professional.
 Explain your priorities to ensure that you are afforded layers of legal protection if the worst were to happen.

 - Obtain Legal Advice: Every relationship is different, which means there isn’t a hard and fast rule that is applicable to divorce and future inheritance.
 Speaking about your circumstances with a specialist family solicitor will clarify your options and strategies for the rest of the divorce process.

 - Consider Nuptial Agreements: Although nuptial agreements are not strictly legally-recognised in England and Wales, the courts increasingly refer to them when considering the division of assets.
-These can come in two forms; pre-nuptials being agreed before marriage and post-nuptials being agreed when the marriage has begun.
+These can come in two forms; prenuptials being agreed before marriage and postnuptials being agreed when the marriage has begun.
 As long as both parties enter into them without coercion, and nothing important is concealed, this is possibly your best option for clearly defining who is entitled to what if the relationship should end.

-Future Inheritance and Divorce: 4 FAQs
+Future Inheritance and Divorce: 4 Key FAQs

 For anyone who is concerned about the implications of future inheritance and divorce, it’s understandable to have urgent questions.
 Here are some of the most common ones to help you understand your situation: